Taxable Benefits in the Construction Industry

 If you provide benefits to an employee (or officer or shareholder), then you may need to include the value of the benefit in the employee’s income.
 Whether or not the benefit is taxable often depends on its type and the reason for which the employee (officer, shareholder) has received it.

 In this article, we identify and provide information on common taxable benefits in the construction industry.
 Such taxable benefits also provide some examples of where the Canada Revenue Agency (CRA) often focuses their attention when conducting an income tax or commodity tax audit.
-While this article will focus on the income tax implications, the GST/HST implications should also be considered on these taxable benefits.
-The GST/HST implications are beyond the scope of this article.
+This article focuses on the income tax implications but please note that the GST/HST implications should also be considered on these taxable benefits.

 Automobile use is a necessity for construction companies.
 As a result, costs of supplying and operating automobiles are often legitimate business expenses.
 Generally, an employer will either provide an employee with a company-owned vehicle, which the employee will use for both business and personal travel, or the employee will receive an allowance for the use of his or her personal vehicle.
 If your employee drives a company vehicle for personal reasons, or receives reimbursement for the personal use of his or her vehicle, there is a taxable benefit that has to be calculated and included in the employee’s income.